julien-ctx/dslr/README.md

 ## Model and techniques

-In this project, we have 4 classes: Hufflepuff, Gryffindor, Ravenclaw, Slytherin.
+In this project, we have 4 classes: *Hufflepuff, Gryffindor, Ravenclaw, Slytherin*.
 We use `dataset_train.csv` for training and `dataset_test` for validation.

 ### Data preprocessing